 As you can see in the photo below, a drawer organizer is almost a necessity.
 You can either buy some premade, or you can use small baskets.

-You can also create your own dividers out of foam poster board.
+You can also create your own dividers out of the foam poster board.
 The Homes I Have Made published a really easy-to-follow tutorial.

 2. Clear Glass Jar for Pacifiers